 Cybersecurity will always be a struggle between people who want to do bad things and people who want to protect themselves against them.
 Anything can be hacked, so we have to constantly respond to new kinds of threats by updating our technology, policies, practices — and our approach to education.

-Milton L. Mueller, Ph.D., is a professor in the School of Public Policy at the Georgia Institute of Technology in Atlanta.
+Written by Milton L. Mueller, Ph.D., a professor in the School of Public Policy at the Georgia Institute of Technology in Atlanta.